-2. All employees taking leave for their own medical condition will be required to present a return to workreturn-to-work certification from the attending health care provider as a condition of reinstatement.
+2. All employees taking leave for their own medical condition will be required to present a

 Section D. 7 Relationship of Pregnancy Disability Leave (PDL) to the Family Medical Leave Act (FMLA) and the California Family Rights Act (CFRA)

 Employees who are eligible for leave under the FMLA will have this leave run concurrently with the Pregnancy Disability Leave (PDL).